 Gua Musang Ethnobotany Park is a criminally underappreciated tourist destination.
 It was built as a forest research and recreation centre to help preserve the forest and its products, particularly herbal goods.
 Gua Musang Ethnobotany Park is also a National Service Training Program centre.
 It is 35 hectares in size and is located near the village on Jalan Gua Musang – Kuala Lipis.

 The herb garden and gallery, incubator centres for herbal-based SME businesses, leisure activity facilities, chalets, and a mini animal farm are the primary characteristics of the Ethnobotany Park.
-Several leisure activities, including rock climbing and camping, are offered apart from organising special activities such as family days, team building courses, etc. Basic amenities and exercise equipment, as well as lodging options, are also available.
-The park also functions as a livestock centre for Cassowary birds and Javan rusa deer, apart from it being one of the less popular Gua Musang attractions.
+Several leisure activities, including rock climbing and camping, are offered apart from organising special activities such as family days, team building courses, etc. The park also functions as a livestock centre for Cassowary birds and Javan rusa deer, apart from it being one of the less popular attractions in Gua Musang.

 Gua Musang is a decent place to visit if you’re looking for fresh tourist attractions outside of the obvious ones like Langkawi Island, Kuala Lumpur, and Kota Kinabalu.
 For instance, the Chinese Hakka population in this town is fascinating, but many Malaysians are unaware of it.
-A visit here will be an opportunity to learn more about this community apart from enjoying the different Gua Musang attractions.
+A visit here will be an opportunity to learn more about this community apart from enjoying the different attractions in Gua Musang.